matter-labs/zksync/docs/protocol.md

 #### Set listing cap

-Change maximum amount of tokens that can be listed using this method, should be called only by zkSync governor.
+Change maximum amount of tokens that can be listed using this method, can be called only by zkSync governor.

 ```solidity
 function setListingCap(uint16 _newListingCap)